tidypress

 Steps:

-1. The CLI resolves the docs directory and validates config.
+1. The CLI resolves the publish root and validates config.

 2. Plugin manifest codegen writes to the cache directory.